Discover the world through travel & beyond!

 French Quarter Shopping

 Family-friendly shopping and restaurants abound in the French Quarter.
-If you're looking for fun and affordable trinkets for the kids, then head to the French Market, a covered outdoor flea market.
+If you’re looking for fun and affordable trinkets for the kids, head to the French Market, a covered outdoor flea market.

 You must stop at Little Toy Shop on Decatur Street for a delightful array of old-fashioned and new-fangled toys.
 Children and adults alike will get a kick out of Maskarade, a shop that sells an array of Carnival masks with feathers and sparkling details.
 Pop into Rocket Fizz for an overwhelming offering of sodas in wacky flavors like pickle, butter, bacon, and cookie dough.